Izzat Traboulsi: Political career

 At the same time Dr. Awad Barakat, the Syrian Minister of Economy, said that the government favored Dr. Traboulsi's endorsement of free trade and fair competition, however, the parliament would have to deal with the question of whether nationalization should be repealed.

 Although supporting Gamal Abdel Nasser, Dr. Traboulsi left Syria on the recommendation of Abdel Hamid Sarraj on account of his opposition for currency-unification.
 After the United Arab Republic collapsed as a result of a coup d'état in the same year, 1961, Dr. Traboulsi was denied the right to return in Syria.

-On April 2, 1962, a counter coup placed Nazim al-Kudsi Head-of-State and Khalid al-Azm Prime Minister – who opposed the union with Egypt arguing that Nasser would destroy Syria's democratic system and free market economy.
+On 2 April 1962, a counter coup placed Nazim al-Kudsi Head-of-State and Khalid al-Azm Prime Minister – who opposed the union with Egypt arguing that Nasser would destroy Syria's democratic system and free market economy.
 Dr. Traboulsi returned to Syria as Minister of Finance.

 Al-Kudsi and Al-Azm, allied with former president Shukri al-Quwatli, attempted to purge pro-Nasserist elements that were still permeating within the Syrian government, and reverse the austere program of nationalization instituted by Nasser.

 However, before this could be achieved, the Arab Socialist Resurrection Party (Baath Party) came to power on March 8, 1963 reinstating the socialist system, dependent on Abdel Nasser's model in Egypt and both al-Azm and al-Qudsi fled into exile, thereby isolating Dr. Traboulsi from his homeland.
 Dr. Traboulsi thus settled in Beirut for the remaining of his life.

-Dr Izzat Traboulsi became "one of the most prominent political and economic figures in Syria" while occupying the post of Minister of Economy and Trade during the politically turbulent time between the post-UAR period and Baath Party administration, forming Syria's financial structure.
+Izzat Traboulsi became "one of the most prominent political and economic figures in Syria" while occupying the post of Minister of Economy and Trade during the politically turbulent time between the post-UAR period and Baath Party administration, forming Syria's financial structure.